 Probable cause is a legal standard by which an officer obtains a warrant to conduct a search.
 It must be based on facts or evidence—not just a hunch—that would lead a reasonable person to believe the suspect has committed a crime or has hidden evidence or contraband.

-Search and Seizure of Your Vehicle While Driving through Monmouth or Middlesex County, New Jersey
+Search and Seizure of Your Vehicle While Driving Through East Brunswick, New Jersey

 A police officer usually needs a warrant to search your vehicle, such as a car or truck, unless they have probable cause to believe that a crime is being committed.
 The rules are somewhat relaxed on a public road or highway, but you are well within your rights to say “no” if a law enforcement agent asks to search your car.